What happens in the first three months of a puppy’s training?

 Each dog has milestones they need to complete along the way.
 We call these ‘Puppy Stars’ – and they’re nothing stressful or pressuring for our pups.
 It’s just to see how our four-legged friends are doing with their basic training, behaviour and social skills.
 The majority of our puppies pass first time, but we give them a few tries to get it right.

-All hearing dog puppies are trained by one of our amazing puppy socialising volunteers, with the support of a qualified puppy training instructor.
+All hearing dog puppies are trained by one of our amazing Volunteer Puppy Trainers, with the support of a qualified Puppy Training Instructor.
 The pups attend weekly training classes with their volunteer and attend a group session with a new, exciting theme each week.

 About the Puppy One Star